justinraymondpark/snowglobe/README.md

 - Use the Export panel:
   - Format auto-detected by your browser (MP4 if supported; otherwise WebM)
-  - Set FPS and duration
+  - Defaults: 60 FPS, 10 seconds
   - Optional: include audio from the selected or first video layer
 - Click Start Export to render and download a file of the stage (1880x980).
+A progress bar and frame counter show status.